Criticism of NASCAR: Fuel consumption

 According to NASCAR, about 6,000 U.S. gallons (~23,000 litres) of fuel are consumed during a typical Cup Series weekend.
-For the 2006 season, which included 36 points races, the total for the season would have been 216,000 U.S. gallons (818,000 000 litres).
+For the 2006 season, which included 36 points races, the total for the season would have been 216,000 U.S. gallons (818,000 litres).

-One environmental critic recently estimated NASCAR's total fuel consumption across all series at 2 million U.S. gallons (7,570 000 litres) of gas for one season.
+One environmental critic estimated NASCAR's total fuel consumption across all series at 2 million U.S. gallons (7,570 000 litres) of gas for one season.

 At race speeds, Cup Series cars get 2 to 5 miles per gallon.
 Consumption under caution can be estimated at 14-18 mpg, based on comparable engines generally available to the public.
 The rate of fuel consumption tends to be the same regardless of the actual speeds of the cars, as teams change gear ratios for each race to ensure that the engine always operates in its optimum power band; however, the fuel mileage will vary for each race, depending on the maximum speeds attained.

 The fuel consumption criticism dates to 1974 and the energy crisis; NASCAR responded by showing data that racing was far less consumptive of fuel than regular air travel and other non-motorsport sources of consumption.